Pennsylvania bishop Sean Rowe elected new leader of Episcopal Church. He's the youngest since 1789

 Sean Rowe, a 49-year-old bishop from western Pennsylvania, on Wednesday became the youngest person ever elected as leader of the Episcopal Church.

-Rowe was 32 in May 2007, when he was elected bishop of the Diocese of Northwestern Pennsylvania.
+Rowe was 32 in May 2007, when he was elected bishop of the Diocese of Northwestern Pennsylvania, based in Erie.
 For almost 12 years, he was the youngest bishop in the Episcopal Church.

+In 2019, he also began overseeing the Diocese of Western New York, based in Buffalo.
+The adjacent dioceses, with less than 10,000 members between them, have been collaborating on ministries in recent years.

+He said that sort of collaboration is just one example of how the church needs to adapt to new realities.

+“You do not need to know precisely what is happening” to embrace challenges “with courage, faith, and hope,” he said.

+On a practical level, Rowe called for the church to avoid top-heavy structures and steer more of its funds and resources toward local and diocesan ministries.

-Born in Sharon, Pennsylvania, Rowe graduated from nearby Grove City College in 1997 with a B.A. in history.
+Born in Sharon, Pennsylvania, Rowe graduated from nearby Grove City College in 1997 with a bachelor’s degree in history.

 He graduated from Virginia Theological Seminary in 2000, before returning to western Pennsylvania.